SWI-Prolog/swipl-devel/man/textdebugger.md

 a command when certain ports are hit.

-It can be turned on manually via trace/0, or (when put into debug mode using debug/0) when a specific predicate is encountered via spy/1 or spy/2, or when a specific call to a predicate is encountered via set_breakpoint/4 or set_breakpoint/5.
+It can be turned on manually via trace/0, or (when put into debug mode using debug/0) when a specific predicate is encountered via spy/1, or when a specific call to a predicate is encountered via set_breakpoint/4 or set_breakpoint/5.

 When in trace mode, visible/1 controls which ports are written to the console, and leash/1 controls which ports cause execution to pause to